ben-my-to/portme/content/posts/nds-reverse-engineering.md

 ![search1](https://raw.githubusercontent.com/ben-my-to/website/main/static/images/search1.png) ![search2](https://raw.githubusercontent.com/ben-my-to/website/main/static/images/search2.png) ![search3](https://raw.githubusercontent.com/ben-my-to/website/main/static/images/search3.png)

->There appears to be a _bug_ from Desmume build on Linux while using [GNU ARM Embedded Toolchain](https://developer.arm.com/downloads/-/gnu-rm) where when you try to set a watchpoint `watch *(int*)0x22301f0`, the process produces a segmentation fault.
+>There appears to be a _bug_ from the Desmume build on Linux while using the [GNU ARM Embedded Toolchain](https://developer.arm.com/downloads/-/gnu-rm) where when you try to set a watchpoint `watch *(int*)0x22301f0`, the process produces a segmentation fault.

 I found that the mineral's HP address `0x2000000 + 0x2301f0 = 0x22301f0` resides in `overlay_0051.bin`.
 The command below finds the base address of overlay 51, which turns out to be `0209ebc0` (in little-endian format).